GuenterQuast/ppBilliard/README.md

 ground with (colored) footballs in a sports field - although placing the camera in the latter scenario may be a challenge.

-The selection of collision images could be more sophisticated.
+The selection of collision images could be more sophisticated and better didactically motivated.
-As a result, a true competition of teams for the largest harvest of interesting events could arise.
+As a result, a true competition of teams for the largest harvest of interesting results and discussions on the physics behind the event pictures could arise.

 The present selection of collision events from the CMS experiment can easily be replaced by collections of images from other sources.